 13.2 Sampling/Measurement System Corrective Action

-If the equipment seems to malfunction (failure to produce readings, unstable readings, or variable readings in a constant environment), the user should refer to the PurpleAir website, PurpleAir SOP, or EPA staff for assistance.
+If the equipment seems to malfunction (failure to produce readings, unstable readings, or variable readings in a constant environment), the user should contact EPA as well as refer to the PurpleAir website, PurpleAir SOP for assistance.

 14. Instrument/Equipment Testing, Inspection and Maintenance Requirements